crowdin/create-crowdin-app/README.md

 Then you will receive client id and client secret for your app which will be used for deployment.

 ## Launch the App
-Once you have client id and secret you also need to have url where your app will publicly accessible from the internet.
+Once you have client id and secret you also need to have url where your app will be publicly accessible from the internet.

 For development purposes you can use [ngrok](https://ngrok.com/).